 988’s Impact on Local Dialing and TelNet Customers

-To ensure that all calls to 988 reach the National Suicide Prevention Lifeline, providers like TelNet Worldwide are required to implement 10-digital dialing (the area code and telephone number) in areas that use 7-digit dialing and use 988 as the first three numbers in a 7-digit phone number.
+To ensure that all calls to 988 reach the National Suicide Prevention Lifeline, providers like TelNet Worldwide are required to implement 10-digit dialing (the area code and telephone number) in areas that use 7-digit dialing and use 988 as the first three numbers in a 7-digit phone number.

 While TelNet customers are currently able to place calls with either 7 or 10 digits, this will no longer be the case moving forward.
 We’re taking the opportunity to mandate 10-digit dialing across our network.
 Beginning October 24, 2021, callers must dial all 10 digits to place local calls.
 On and after this date, local calls dialed with only 7 digits may not be completed.